Introduction and note on the guidelines

 School-Based Apprenticeships and Traineeships (SBATs) enable students aged 15 years or over to combine their education with practical skills training and part-time work in a career of their choice.

-Established in 1998 as a distinct pathway in Victoria’s Vocational Education and Training system, SBATs are available to senior secondary students who are enrolled in years 10, 11 or 12.
+Established in 1998 as a distinct pathway in Victoria’s Vocational Education and Training system, SBATs are available to secondary students who are enrolled in years 10, 11 or 12.

 A note on the guidelines